idaproduct/IDA_Dashboard_v1/documentation/static/tutorials/telegraf-socket-listener.md

 The Telegraf [socket_listener](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/socket_listener) plugin allows you to send arbitrary measurements to Telegraf using UDP or TCP.
 It is often the fastest way to get your metrics into InfluxDB, as it will parse various [inputs](https://docs.influxdata.com/telegraf/v1.5/concepts/data_formats_input/) and take care of things like automatic retries for you.

-In order to use the Telegraf socket_listener Plugin with the InfluxData edgehub, we will need to expose a port for the Telegraf container to receive data.
+In order to use the Telegraf socket_listener Plugin with the InfluxData idahub, we will need to expose a port for the Telegraf container to receive data.
 We can do that by adding a `ports` section under `telegraf` in `./docker-compose.yml`.

 It should look like this: